-Trump-Supporter Nick Sandmann Appears To Mock Native American Vietnam War Veteran Nathan Phillips [VIDEO]
+Trump-Supporter Nick Sandmann Faces Off With Native American Vietnam War Veteran Nathan Phillips [VIDEO]

 The Indigenous Peoples March at the Lincoln Memorial in Washington, D.C. on Friday quickly turned ugly following a confrontation between a teenage supporter of President Donald Trump and a Native American elder.